doc-han/LibGenesis/README.md

     })
 ```

+3. The returned array of objects contains the various fields as in the example below <br>
-3. Download books with a simple **GET** request to the download link in the response
+A **null** value is returned when no book was found for the search term.
+And download of books is possible by a simple **GET** request to the link in the donwload property in the response.

 ```javascript
     [